SkyhighSecurity/ScannerAPI/README.md

 ### When running on Amazon ECS or other hosted container services the container stops immediately
 Specify the entry point "/azure-functions-host/Microsoft.Azure.WebJobs.Script.WebHost" in the your services container configuration.

+### How I write temporary files (when scans specify usediskcache=True) to storage outside the container
+Use a volume so that the containers /tmp directory references an external volume.